Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 Le ragazze sono arrivate alle 9.
 E i ragazzi sono arrivati alle 9:30.
 Ma la fila era lunga.
 Allora, siamo entrati tutti alle 10. — The girls arrived at 9.
 And the boys arrived at 9:30.
 But the line was long.
 So, we all entered at 10.

-You’ll notice in all these examples, essere is acting as an auxiliary verb.
+You’ll notice that, in all these examples, essere is acting as an auxiliary verb.
 It’s “helping” you know that these sentences are all in the past perfect tense.

 To summarize: